mozilla-services/heka/docs/source/config/outputs/tcp.rst

 .. versionadded:: 0.6

-- localaddress (string):
+- local_address (string):
     An optional local IP address to use as the source address for outgoing traffic to this destination.
+Cannot currently be combined with TLS connections.

 Example: